nov-solutions/sol-web/README.md

 #### One-Time Setup

-0. Acquire a domain name
+0. Replace the `CDK_ACCOUNT` and `CDK_REGION` values in `.env` with the appropriate values for the AWS account and region in which the project will be deployed

-1. Replace the `CDK_ACCOUNT` and `CDK_REGION` values in `.env` with the appropriate values for the AWS account and region in which the project will be deployed
+1. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in `/django` to generate a Django secret key that can be used in production.
+Replace the `SECRET_KEY` value in `.env` with the generated key

 2. Replace the values in `.github/workflows/deploy.yaml` and `.github/workflows/test.yaml` with appropriate values for the production build of the project

-3. Upload the production secrets referenced in `.github/workflows/deploy.yaml` and `.github/workflows/test.yaml` (except for `SECRET_KEY`) to the GitHub repository
+3. Upload the production secrets referenced in `.github/workflows/deploy.yaml` and `.github/workflows/test.yaml` to the GitHub repository

-4. Run `python app.py` in `/cdk` to provision AWS resources for the project
+4. Run `make key-pair` in the root directory to generate an SSH key pair.
+Update the permissions of the `app.pem` file by running `sudo chmod 400 app.pem`

-5. Replace all project-wide instances of `IP_ADDRESS` with the IP address of the project's AWS EC2 instance
+5. Run `make deploy-cdk` in the root directory to provision AWS resources for the project

-6. Run `make key-pair` in the root directory to generate an SSH key pair
+6. Replace all project-wide instances of `52.38.15.163` (sol's IP address) with the IP address of the project's AWS EC2 instance.
+The project's IP address can be found in `cdk/outputs.json`

-7. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance
+7. Acquire a domain name

-8. Run `make ssh` in the root directory to open a terminal connection to the AWS EC2 instance.
-Change directories to `/app` to access the project's files
+8. Add the IP address of the project's AWS EC2 instance to the domain's DNS records

-9. Execute `cert.sh` in the root directory to generate a TLS certificate for the domain.
-Rename the output private key to `app-key.pem` and place it in the root directory
+9. Run `make ssh` to open a terminal connection to the AWS EC2 instance.
+Execute `cert.sh` in the root directory of the AWS EC2 instance to generate a TLS certificate for the domain

-10. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in `/django` to generate a Django secret key that can be used in production.
-Upload the secret key to the GitHub repository and name it `SECRET_KEY`
+10. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance